 Of course, that was hardly the end of our day as we headed back towards home and went to the library.
 I exchanged some books and picked up some others and then we parked ourselves at a table for a bit so I could work on my never ending dissertation.
 Josh met us a bit later and we made a quick pit stop at Price Chopper before heading to his house for our bi-weekly Write-In wherein I wrote an astonishing 1,833 words in my guide dog book.
 Go me.
 Or rather go word sprints because only 166 of that was written outside of sprints.
 Stupid inner-editor.

 Now we are home and we are both mighty tired.
-But there are some additional flower and shepherd photos on my Flickr stream if you so wish to see them.
+But there are some additional flower and shepherd photos on this gallery page if you wish to see them.
 G’night!